 Any significant change in income or personal circumstances can alter how much state tax you owe.
 It’s important to get professional advice to ensure you’re not underpaying or overpaying.

-Some examples of different types of taxes you might need to pay include:
+Different types of taxes you might need to pay include:

-Like with your Federal return, be mindful of the deadlines.
-If you fail to file or pay up on time, your state’s tax agency can levy penalties and interest.
-But what happens if you’re stunned by the amount, and you’re asking.
-“Why do I owe so much in state taxes?”
-The answer is to pay anyway, and you can always file a dispute later if you believe you’ve overpaid.
+As with your federal return, be mindful of deadlines.
+If you fail to file or pay on time, your state’s tax agency can levy penalties and interest.
+Double-check dates and add them to your calendar.

 Get in touch today and find out how we can help you meet your objectives.